quarkscript/linux-armv7-xe303c12-only/README.md

 The same, but for voidlinux.
 Second forked source is https://github.com/void-linux/void-packages/tree/master/srcpkgs/linux5.8.

 linux_xe303c12 can be cross-compiled with [xbps-src](https://github.com/void-linux/void-packages) into voidlinux package with armv7hf-glibc or armv7hf-musl architectures.

+>Some compiled packages can be found at [releases](https://github.com/quarkscript/linux-armv7-xe303c12-only/releases)